LTUC/Prep-Install-MongoDB-guide-301/README.md

 ### Start MongoDB using the operating system's built-in init system

-In the example above we ran MongoDB directly.
-Other tutorials may start MongoDB using the operating system's built-in init system.
+In the example above, we ran MongoDB directly.
+Other tutorials might start MongoDB using the operating system's built-in init system.
 You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
 Currently WSL does not have support for systemd (a service management system in Linux).

 You shouldn't notice a difference, but if a tutorial recommends using sudo systemctl, instead use: `sudo /etc/init.d/`.